-Robinhood doesn’t pay interest–instead, we move your uninvested cash into our network of FDIC insured program banks that hold and invest your cash.
+Robinhood doesn’t pay interest–instead, we move your eligible uninvested cash (unrestricted cash intended for investing that has not yet been invested or spent) into our network of FDIC insured program banks that hold and invest your cash.
 These FDIC insured program banks then pay interest on those deposits, minus any fees paid to Robinhood, which you receive as part of the brokerage cash sweep program.

-You’ll earn 1.5% APY* on your uninvested brokerage cash that is swept to the banks in our program, or 4.15% for Robinhood Gold members.
+You’ll earn 1.5% Annual Percentage Yield (APY) on your uninvested brokerage cash that is swept to the banks in our program, or 4.9% for Robinhood Gold members.*

 For example, if you start January 1 at 2% APY with $1,000 in uninvested brokerage cash that is swept to a program bank, you could earn $20 by January of the following year.
 This includes compounding, assuming you don’t deposit, invest, or withdraw funds during the entire year.

 Robinhood Gold is a subscription offering premium services available for a $5 monthly fee.

 You’re paid interest by the program banks monthly, and you can keep track of how much interest you’ve earned in the app in Settings → Investing.

 The brokerage cash sweep annual percentage yield (APY) paid by program banks minus fees paid to Robinhood is 1.5% as of August 11, 2022, or 4.9% for Robinhood Gold members as of July 27, 2023.
 The APY your cash earns is subject to change.

 In short, the Federal Reserve Bank (or “the Fed”) and market conditions are the biggest factors in APY fluctuations.